 You must be logged in to your Postman Account to view private documentation.

-In the Postman app, expand the right angle bracket (>) next to any collection name to open the collections details view, and then click the View in web button.
+In the Postman app, hover your cursor over your Collection on the left-hand side, click the right angle bracket (>), then click the View in web button.

-To make this documentation available to other users, perhaps as a link on your website, you’ll need to publish the documentation.
+To make this documentation available to others, you will need to publish it.